23 Musicians and Music Industry Leaders Who Debuted in Goshen

 Her releases include Bright Day (2009), Two Years (2016), and I Will Be Gone (2021).

 Known under his stage name, “lil aaron,” Aaron Puckett grew up in Goshen.
 Now in Los Angeles, Puckett found his way to a songwriting career.

 Puckett’s writing has been included in work by major pop artists such as Selena Gomez, Blackbear, Lizzo, Hailee Steinfeld, Dev, Icona Pop, Kiiara, and Travis Mills.
 Puckett has released two rap solo albums, Gloing Pain$ (2016) and Rock$tar Famou$ (2018).

 Bassist & Drummer

 Rhoades and Sanders are veterans of the rockabilly/rock unit The Bar Brawl III.
-Rhoades (bass) performs with John Doe, solo artist and member of Los Angeles punk rock legends X. Sanders (drums) plays with Doug Strahan’s band Strahan & the Good Neighbors, a Texas southern rock, country soul group scheduled to perform at Ignition Music Garage July 8.
+Rhoades (bass) also performs with John Doe, solo artist and member of legendary Los Angeles punk rock act, X. Sanders (drums) plays with Doug Strahan’s band Strahan & the Good Neighbors, a Texas southern rock, country soul group.

 Indie folk musician Anna p.s. grew up in Pennsylvania but found her way to Goshen when she started at Goshen College in 2006.
 Anna started her career as an audio engineer.
 She also was a member of the indie rock band Shiny Shiny Black until 2014.
 Her solo career began in 2014, and she has released two solo LPs, Umbrella (2016) and In The Void (2019).

 Goshen has been intertwined into various parts of Anna’s creative career, including some work at the Goshen Theater.
 She continues to live and create in the Goshen area.